BartoszCichecki/LenovoLegionToolkit/README.md

 Sometimes new motherboard does not contain correct model numbers and serial numbers.
 You should try [this tutorial](https://laptopwiki.eu/index.php/guides-and-tutorials/important-bios-related-guides/recover-original-model-sku-values/) to try and recover them.
 If that method does not succeed, you can workaround by going to `%LOCALAPPDATA%\LenovoLegionToolkit` and creating an `args.txt` file.
 Inside that file paste `--skip-compat-check`.
 This will disable all compatibility checks in LLT.
 Use this workaround only if correct model number, serial number etc. can't be restored.

-#### I can't find Legion AI Engine option.

-AI Engine is not supported.
-It requires Lenovo services to run.
-I recommend simply switching to Performance mode.

 #### Which RGB types are supported?

 Currently only white-backlight and 4-zone RGB keyboards are supported.